Serenity itself; luxury cruising in peaceful Aquitaine

 - Large deck with loungers, parasols, dining table & chairs

 South-west France is full of delicious, locally grown produce, cuisine and great wine and the French food tradition of Aquitaine and Gascony (so much praised by master chef Rick Stein in his French Odyssey) is an integral part of the barging experience.
 Whether enjoying your meal in the salon or alfresco on the sun deck, the cuisine will remind you that you are in a part of the world where food is treated lovingly and seriously.

 The superb food on board is largely based on traditional recipes from Aquitaine and Gascony, and ingredients come fresh from local suppliers on a daily basis.
 Beautifully prepared by our resident chef, duck, foie gras and seafood are thus among the basics of the cuisine.
 Dietary preferences, vegetarian and special dietary needs are easily and cheerfully accommodated (but please tell us in advance).

-Charter bookings, one or two weeks for cabin bookings
+Charter bookings, a few weeks for cabin bookings

 Saturday to Friday